 - Beyond “core courses,” if a department requires a designated number of electives, students can use those electives to meet the course requirement for the Certificate in GSS.

-- Of the two graduate-level courses, at least one must be outside the student’s home department.
+- Of the two graduate-level courses, at least one must be outside the student’s home department and the other must be GSS 201.
+GSS 201 is a requirement of the certificate program.

 All students pursuing the GSS graduate certificate are also required to attend the GSS Work-In-Progress series for at least four semesters.
 The GSS Work-In-Progress series helps students develop fluency in GSS theory and methods; it also fosters scholarly community among GSS faculty and graduate students.
 Attendance is monitored to ensure that students have met this requirement.